ankschoubey/old-blog/_posts/2019-12-19-series-tips-on-writing-clean-code.md

 toc: true
 layout: post
 comments: true
-description:
+description: Constructing the simplest possible code
-categories: [Medium]
+categories: [Software Development]
 title: Series  Tips on writing Clean Code
 ---

 TLDR: Clean code — **constructing the simplest possible code** that would solve your problem resulting in an increase in productivity by producing higher quality in less time.

-### I’m not a great programmer; I’m just a good programmer with great habits
+> I’m not a great programmer; I’m just a good programmer with great habits

 ~Kent Beck (Creator of Extreme Programming)